GeNeHetX/RNApipeline/README.md

      * Transcriptome file: (Cdna) you can retrieve it from the Ensembl Database.
      * Make sure that the FASTA and the GTF belong to the same genome version !!
      * Get a Known-variants file: You can retrieve it from Ensembl Database.
-This step requires 32Go RAM, so it is advised to generate once for the same genome, however you can generate it using the pipeline also by changing parameter in the config files (nextflow.config and nextflowGCP.config)=> explained in the __setting up__ setp.
+This step requires 32Go RAM, so it is advised to generate it once for a given genome.
+The standard project parameters are in `nextflow.config`; other execution environments can use the matching file under `configExamples/`.

 ### TOD/PAM infrastructure

 On the TOD/PAM Slurm infrastructure, `/ref` is a direct CephFS mount.
-IAC `/etc/nextflow/site.config` owns Slurm, scratch, Apptainer, caches, and queue profiles. `TOD_infra.config` supplies the reference root, shared staging path, containers, and bind options. `nf-run NAME` supplies the per-run `/biojobs/nextflow/NAME/work` directory.
+IAC `/etc/nextflow/site.config` owns Slurm, scratch, Apptainer, caches, and the explicit queue profiles.
+The repository `nextflow.config` supplies the standard reference root, containers, and pipeline parameters. `nf-run NAME` supplies the per-run `/biojobs/nextflow/NAME/work` directory.
 Repeating the same name resumes the existing run; do not create a new random run name for every retry.